 Plus, we have a socially acceptable holiday binge, followed by a weird January purge.
 Heck, I’ve put on a little winter weight too, but after reading this article on the Whole 30, I’ve got to believe there’s a less drastic measure to take.

 There’s extreme juicing, month long cleansing, and other fads promising X pounds in Y days; some consider these socially sanctioned eating disorders.

 A coaching client spoke with me about weight loss recently.
 She’s a smart, beautiful yoga instructor and her weight is up.
 Not a lot, but enough to make her uncomfortable.
 She winced as she told me she that purchased Roccos recent book on negative calorie consumption (sounds yummy!).
 Of course it called for weird ingredients she’d have to schlep all over Manhattan to find.
 Of course it asked her to put tomatoes in her smoothies.
 Of course it required a two week kickoff during which time you only drink cold smoothies and eat raw vegetable salads…

 And it would make her miserable.Who would choose to drink cold smoothies and eat cold salads in January in the north east?
 When you’ve got a head cold?
-It’s not normal or natural or healthy.
+It’s not normal or natural, healthy or practicing wellness.
 But it is effective for weight loss (and self-loathing).